 The telecommunications market in Singapore is highly competitive.
-As competition further intensifies with the entry of a fourth mobile network operator and mobile virtual network operators (MVNOs), our market share may decline and be exposed to more intense price competition.
-The competitive pressure in the fixedbroadband segments continues to be high among the Retail Service Providers (RSPs), with the ongoing migration of customers from asymmetric digital subscriber line (ADSL) to fibre plans.
-Singapore's Next Gen NBN regulations allow the RSPs equal and open access to NetLink Trust's fibre network.
-The replacement of our ADSL services with fibre services may also subject us to the risk of loss of customers to the competition.
+As competition further intensifies with the entry of a fourth mobile network operator and mobile virtual network operators (MVNOs), the industry revenue may decrease and our market share may decline.

+Singapore's Next Gen NBN allows Retail Service Providers (RSPs) equal and open access to Netlink Trust's fibre network and in turn has increased competitive pressure in fixed broadband and home services.

 In the Australian mobile market, in addition to the incumbent operator, a number of participants are subsidiaries of international groups and operators, and have made large investments which are now sunk costs.
 We are, therefore, exposed to the risk of irrational pricing being introduced by such competitors.
-The consumer fixed-line services market continues to be dominated by the incumbent provider, which can leverage its scale and market position to restrict the development of competition.
-With the deployment of the Australian national broadband network, competition is expected to increase as new operators enter the market.
+The consumer fixed line services market continues to be dominated by the incumbent provider, which can leverage its scale and market position to restrict the development of competition.
+With the deployment of the Australian national broadband network, competition is expected to increase further as new operators enter the market.

 The operations of our regional associates' businesses are also subject to highly competitive market conditions.
 Their growth depends in part on the adoption of mobile data services in their markets.
-Some of these markets have and could continue to experience intensifying price competition for mobile data services including from new competitors and/or smaller scale competitors, leading to lower profitability and potential loss of market share for our associates.
+Some of these markets have and could continue to experience intensifying price competition for mobile data services from new competitors and/or smaller scale competitors, leading to lower profitability and potential loss of market share for our associates.

-Our business models and profits are also challenged by disintermediation in the telecommunications industry by handset providers and non-traditional telecommunications service providers (including social media networks and over-the-top (OTT) players) which provide multimedia content, applications and services directly on demand.
+Our business models and profits are also challenged by disintermediation in the telecommunications industry by handset providers and non-traditional telecommunications service providers (including social media networks and over-the-top (OTT) players) which provide multimedia and video content, applications and services directly on demand.

-We continue to invest in our networks to ensure that our networks have the coverage, capacity and speed that will provide our customers with the best mobile experience.
-Group Consumer is focused on driving efficiencies and innovation, via new technologies, products and services, processes and business models to meet evolving customer needs and enhance customer experience.
+We continue to invest in our networks to ensure that they have the coverage, capacity and speed that will provide our customers with the best mobile experience.
+Group Consumer is focused on driving efficiencies and innovation via new technologies, products, services, processes and business models to meet evolving customer needs and enhance customer experiences.